KhamisiKibet/PySideExtn/pages/classes-parent/spb_cl.md

 **Parameters**: Color in `tuple`

 The line color function resets the default line color of the progress bar to user-specified.
 It accepts a tuple with elements corresponding to the color of the line of each circles in the spiral progress bar.
-Each element should be in the format `(R, G, B)`.
+Each element should be in the format `QColor`.
 Remember this function changes the color of the line only, path color should be set differently.

 See: [Example](https://khamisikibet.github.io/PySideExtn/pages/examples/spbExamples#5-line-color-style-cap-path-color)